-The Arcanys Early Learning Foundation is a team of academics, experienced educators, and early learning advocates who are 100% dedicated to the project and especially, the cause.
+The Arcanys Early Learning Foundation is a team of academics, experienced educators, and early learning advocates who are 100% dedicated to the project.
 All of them work eagerly and faithfully with the communities involved to reach the foundation's goals.

-Founded by Alan Debonneville in 2012, the foundation currently has 5 board members, namely Alan Debonneville, John Debonneville, Frederic Joye, Michel Kurzen and Gabriel Pretre.
+Currently, AELF has 5 board members: Alan Debonneville, John Debonneville, Frederic Joye, Michel Kurzen and Gabriel Pretre.

 Low administrative costs